Esri/application-boilerplate-3x-js/README.md

   - For example: `"//webadaptor.domain.com/arcgis/jsapi/jsapi"` where `arcgis` is the name of your Web Adaptor.
 5. Copy a map or group ID from Portal/ArcGIS Online and replace the default web map ID in the application’s index.html page.
 You can now run the application on your web server or customize the application further.

+> Note: If your application edits features in a feature service, contains secure services or web maps that aren't shared publicly, or generate requests that exceed 200 characters, you may need to set up and use a proxy page.
+Common situations where you may exceed the URL length are using complex polygons as input to a task or specifying a spatial reference using well-known text (WKT).
+For details on installing and configuring a proxy page see [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).
+If you do not have an Internet connection, you will need to access and deploy the ArcGIS API for JavaScript documentation from [developers.arcgis.com](https://developers.arcgis.com/).

 [New to Github?
 Get started here.](https://github.com/)

 ## Requirements